Spaces that can be ordered effectively: virtually free groups and hyperbolicity: Spaces and Groups with small order breakpoint

 Before we prove this lemma, we formulate a discrete version of Lemma \ref{le:examplecircle} and Corollary \ref{cor:tripod}, which we will use also later in this section. \begin{lemma} \begin{enumerate} \item Let $M$ be a set of $n$ points of a circle of length $L$, with distance $L/n$ between consecutive points.
 Let $T$ be an order on $M$.
 Then $(M,T)$ admits a snake $(x_1, x_2, x_3)$ on three points, of diameter at least $L/2 -L/n$ and of width at most $L/n$.

 \item Consider a tripod with segments of length $L$.
 Let $N$ be a set of $3n+1$ points, containing the center of the tripod and $n$ points on each segment of the tripod, with distance between consecutive points $L/n$.
 Let $T$ be an order on $N$.
 Then $(N,T)$ admits a snake on $3$ points, of diameter at least $L-L/n$ and of width at most $L/n$. \end{enumerate} \end{lemma} \begin{proof} The claims of the lemma can be proven in the same way as Lemma \ref{le:examplecircle} and Corollary \ref{cor:tripod}.
-To avoid referring to these proves, we observe that it follows from the claims of this lemma and this corollary.
+To avoid referring to these proofs, we observe that it follows from the claims of this lemma and this corollary.
 Indeed, if $T_1$ and $T_2$ are some orders on $M$ and $N$, consider the corresponding $\Star$ orders on the circle (which is the union of points of $M$ and edges between neighbouring points) and on the tripod.
 Let us call these star orders $T'_1$ and $T'_2$.
-By Lemma \ref{le:examplecircle} we know that $(M,T'_1)$ admits a snake on three points in $\varepsilon$-neighborhoods of two antipodal points, and by Corollary \ref{cor:tripod} we know that $T'_2$ admits a snake on $3$ points of large diameter and of width at most $L/n$.
-The claims for $T_1$ and $T_2$ follow. \end{proof}
+By Lemma \ref{le:examplecircle} we know that $(M,T'_1)$ admits a snake on three points in $\varepsilon$-neighborhoods of two antipodal points, and by Corollary \ref{cor:tripod} we know that $T'_2$ admits a snake on $3$ points of diameter close to $L$ and of width at most $L/n$.
+The claims for $T_1$ and $T_2$ follow by mapping each point in each snake to the center of its star figure (noting that the points are in distinct star figures). \end{proof}

 The statement of Lemma \ref{lem:containstripod} below can be obtained as a corollary of a result of M.~Kapovich \cite{kapovich}, see Appendix \ref{sec:tripods}.